 However the Getresponse interface can be a bit buggy occasionally, and for my money Mailchimp’s is slightly better when it comes to the actual dragging and dropping – Getresponse’s is rather the fiddly side.
 It’s quite easy with Getresponse to put items in the wrong spot in your email (it’s not a showstopper though, and there is a handy ‘undo’ button).

-When it comes to formatting text, Mailchimp steals a march on Getresponse, because it allows you to make use of web fonts; Getresponse limits you to using 'web safe' (read: boring) fonts like Arial, Times New Roman etc. The selection of web fonts provided in Mailchimp is admittedly extremely limited - only a very small number of Google Fonts can be used, and fairly boring ones at that - but their inclusion can help to make your e-newsletters look more attractive.
+When it comes to formatting text, Mailchimp steals a bit of a march on Getresponse, because it allows you to make use of web fonts; Getresponse limits you to using 'web safe' fonts like Arial, Times New Roman etc.

 Mobile-friendly emails with Getresponse and Mailchimp